bacula-web/bacula-web/docs/source/02_install/test.rst

 A test page exist for this purpose that check the following items

    * required package are successfully installed
-   * smarty template cache good permissions
+   * Twig cache folder good permissions
    * application database back-end good permissions
    * php modules are installed and properly configured